-Sex therapy has been around for more than half a century, but some people are still unsure of what it is or how it can help.
-That’s because the term “sex therapy” covers a broad range of areas, including sexual dysfunction, relationship issues, body image concerns, and sexual identity struggles.
+It has been around for over half a century, but some people are still unsure what it is or how it can help.
+That’s because “sex therapy” covers many areas, including sexual dysfunction, relationship issues, body image concerns, and sexual identity struggles.

-So if you are someone who is dealing with any of the issues mentioned above, then you should consider sex therapy exercises.
+So if you are dealing with any of the abovementioned issues, you should consider sex therapy exercises.
 Furthermore, couples with relationship issues or issues in their intimate lives can also go for sex therapy exercises.

-Some common sex therapy exercises that you can try at home!
+Some standard sex therapy exercises that you can try at home!

 Some common sex therapy exercises that both men and women can try at home are as follows: